My Dog Killed A Bird, What Do I Do?

 Bird training, recall training, and “leave it” command training can help train your dog to avoid hurting birds.
 Here’s how you can bird train your dog:

-Visit a place with a big number of birds.
+Visit a place with a large number of birds.
 You can take your furry pal to a park filled up with pigeons or a field where sparrows and crows feed.

 Use a leash to have greater control over your dog.
 Start with a short leash and walk around with your dog leashed.